 - It is very important to keep your plant clean and dust free.
 Not only does it help the plant look better but it also helps its pores breath better and helps prevent bugs and diseases.

 - There are a lot of cleaning products on the market that are natural and safe to clean your plants with.
-There are soap products like Jungle Rain and Tropical Mist that you can purchase or make your own at home with some warm water and a little bit of soap.
+There are soap products like Jungle Rain and Tropical Mist that you can purchase.
+Or, you can make your own with some warm water and a little bit of soap.

-- Make sure to take off dead leaves and clean the decorative containers.
+- Equally important; be sure to take off dead leaves and clean the decorative containers.

 Pruning and Trimming

 - It is best to inquire with a nursery professional when you purchase the plant on how to trim and prune that particular plant.